ElderMael/patternsfordeliveringmicroservices/manuscript/07-Microservices_Drift.md

 to be updated to avoid ossification i.e. the inability to deploy or pass construction stages.

+> At some point I have heard the word "ossification" as a way to
+> describe the inability to deploy/deliver software through a
+> pipeline over time.
+This means software is broken and it won't be
+> able to be delivered due to a fracture in the way it is delivered.
+>
+> This concept coming from biology is the process  of creating new
+> tissue during fracture healing.
+You can kind of relate the process
+> of adding new features to the delivery pipeline as fracturing and
+> a state of inability to deploy as ossification.
+You need to apply
+> therapy (fixes) in order to keep the movility of the broken part.

 ## Driving Change Can Be Overwhelming

 Consolidation of the three type of Drift through governance is a good